- Naomi Stephens | Permaculture Designer

 1. Bring the water to a boil.

-2. Add the hibiscus flowers and let them steep for 5-7 minutes.
+2. Add the hibiscus flowers and steep them for 5-7 minutes.

 3. Sweeten to taste with honey or sugar.